 Benefits of an MEP

-• Cost Savings: By pooling resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By sharing resources with other employers, businesses can cut administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-• Improved Access to Benefits: An MEP allows small businesses that might not have the resources to provide a retirement plan on their own can deliver competitive retirement benefits, which can help to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: An MEP allows small businesses that might not have the resources to provide a retirement plan on their own can provide competitive retirement benefits, helping to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP